Overview | Process | Self | Society | Organizations | Recommendations | Summary

 People have a sense of right and wrong.
 Healthy, well educated people strive to do what is right.

+God is our explanation for the causation of reality.
 There is a God.
 The Universe has a purpose.
 Each person has free will.
 Each person is responsible for their own decisions.
 There is Right and Wrong.
 Life is a learning experience.
 Any religion which does not respect the rights of non-believers is fundamentally flawed.

 - Source and Use of Power